mnm-54/moodle-auth_adminauth/README.md

 Dashboard/Site administration/Plugins/Authentication/Manage authentication
 ```

-- Change authentication method in user's profile in the `Choose an authentication method` drop down field and choose `Admin Authentication`
+- No need to change authentication method of the user

 - Now in login, the plugin will look for `admin` in user's username or email and start the 2 way authentication process